Staff_Faculty

 Sarah Wood

 Sarah Wood is a Policy Associate for the Diabetes Patient Advocacy Coalition and Babbage Cofounder.
-Sarah's focus primarily lies on state-level policy initiatives, where she advocates for legislation that ensures accessible and affordable medication for people living with diabetes and other chronic conditions.
-Prior to her tenure at DPAC, she served as a Fulbright Fellow in Ukraine, where she taught English, fostered cultural exchange, and contributed to projects promoting equal educational opportunities to children living in conflict-affected regions.
-Sarah holds a Master's degree in International Security and Diplomacy and a Bachelor's degree in Russian Language and Integrated Strategic Communication from the University of Kentucky.
+Sarah's focus primarily lies on state-level policy initiatives through the DPAC-led Patient Pocket Protector Coalition, where she advocates for legislation that ensures accessible and affordable medication for people living with diabetes and other chronic conditions.
+Working with the diabetes community and coming to understand the desperate need for reform in the prescription drug pricing system has deepened her personal dedication to advocating for patient-centered policy.
+Sarah holds an MA in International Relations and a BA in Russian from the University of Kentucky.

 Crystal Crismond Woodward is the Director of the American Diabetes Association (ADA)'s Safe at School initiative based at its Home Office in Arlington, Virginia.
 Crystal is considered a national authority on the rights of students with diabetes and has spoken at conferences and forums throughout the United States and internationally on how to effectively advocate on behalf of students with diabetes, training hundreds of parent advocates, attorneys, and health care professionals.
 A parent of a child with diabetes, Crystal began her advocacy as a volunteer for ADA when she successfully led the effort to pass the first state diabetes school legislation in the country providing comprehensive coverage for students with diabetes in Virginia and has since worked tirelessly for legislative and policy change in 34 states including the District of Columbia.
 Crystal is a contributor to many diabetes publications, is a member of the Virginia Diabetes Council, and serves on a number of other diabetes and youth advisory boards and committees.